super-winter/fullstack-ibmcloud/README.md

-# :whale: :cloud: Welcome to your first IBM WebSphere Commerce v9 on IBM Cloud with Docker and Kubernetes.
+# :whale: :cloud: Welcome to your first Full-Stack on IBM Cloud with Docker and Kubernetes.

 This release is a documentation on how to have IBM Commerce v9 on IBM Cloud and features as Kubernetes, Docker Swarm, IBM Cloud Private and IBM Continuous Delivery for Docker Images and Kubernetes.